Skip to main content

 Visa and immigration updates

 You must first get a full-time job offer from a company in Japan.
-The job must: Match your field of study (usually), Be eligible under a valid work visa category (like "Engineer/Specialist in Humanities/International Services"), Offer proper salary and contract terms.
-1. Prepare necessary documents Both you and your employer will need to submit documents.
+The job must be Match your field of study (usually), Be eligible under a valid work visa category (like "Engineer/Specialist in Humanities/International Services"), Offer proper salary and contract terms.
+Prepare necessary documents Both you and your employer will need to submit documents.
 Typically: From You: Passport and residence card Current student visa (copy) Graduation certificate or proof of upcoming graduation (or university transcript) Resume/CV Photograph (passport-size, taken within 3 months) From Employer: Employment contract or offer letter Company registration documents Financial statements of the company Statement of reasons for hiring you 2.
 Apply for a Change of Status of Residence Submit your application at your local immigration office before your student visa expires.
-Application form ( download ) 5-18, Shoho-cho, Minato-k...
+Application form ( download ) 5-18, Shoho-ch...

 Job Opportunities

 This section provides regularly updated job listings and helpful resources for students and job seekers.
-Our goal is to make it easier for you to fins roles that match your skills, interests and career goals - Five points of employment support at Nagoya Mirai Technical College - ① Acquire job hunting know-how through classes starting from the first year In job hunting, the early bird catches the worm. preparations early will give you time to prepare and put you far ahead of your rivals.
-Our school offers job hunting guidance sessions once a week from the naturally beginning of enrollment, and also introduces business etiquette as a general subject.
-We have prepared a curriculum that allows students to acquire starting job hunting know-how, from preparing for employment to writing resumes, writing exams, and preparing for interviews. ②Support for obtaining qualifications that will give you a big advantage when looking for employment We focus on training experts with solid knowledge and ...
+Our goal is to make it easier for you to find roles that match your skills, interests, and career goals.
+Five points of employment support at Nagoya Mirai Technical College 1.
+Acquire job-hunting know-how through classes starting from the first year In job hunting, the early bird catches the worm.
+Preparations early will give you time to prepare and put you far ahead of your rivals.
+Our school offers job hunting guidance sessions once a week from the beginning of enrollment and also introduces business etiquette as a general subject.
+We have prepared a curriculum that allows students to acquire starting job-hunting know-how, from preparing for employment to writing resumes, writing exams, and preparing for interviews.
+2. Support for obtaining qualifications that will give you a big advantage when looking for employment ...